warbe-maker/VBA-Component-Management/README.md

 3. [Enable](#enabling-the-services) any service in any Workbook and have it [serviced by CompMan](#serviced-or-not-serviced)

 ## Configuration
-When the [CompMan.xlsb][1] Workbook is opened a _Config_ Worksheet is displayed providing all means for configuring or changing the configuration.
+When the [CompMan.xlsb][1] Workbook is opened the very first time after download a [default environment] is requested for confirmation.
+The Workbook is finally copied (saved as) into it and closed.
+When opened again from ist final location CompMan is ready for servicing other Workbooks.

 #### The _Serviced Development and Test Folder_
 The folder is essential for CompMan's  _Export Changed Components_ and or _Update Outdated Components_ service because the service is only provided for Workbooks with [enabled](#enabling-the-services) services when opened from within a sub-folder of this folder.
 When no such folder is configured or the configured one is invalid the services will be denied without notice.
 When the configuration of the folder is terminated, i.e. no folder is selected, the folder becomes 'not configured'.
 #### The Export Folder